In Memoriam

 Nicholas "Nick" Arace

 According to family and friends, Arace loved the outdoors and was an avid hunter, fisherman, and hiker.
-Arace loved the Dallas Cowboys, NY Yankees, and NASCAR driver Dale Earnhardt Jr. Arace was beloved by his Battle Buddies (Sergei Hearst).
+He loved the Dallas Cowboys, the New York Yankees, and NASCAR.
+His favorite driver was Dale Earnhardt Jr. He was an all-around good guy with many friends and a good friend of fellow infantryman Sergei Hearst (listed below).

 Sadly, PFC Arace lost his battle on December 1, 2013.
 He was only 26 years old.